 The research was published in Molecular Nutrition and Food Research, in studies supported by the National Institutes of Health.

 “Out of a study of hundreds of compounds, just these two popped right out,” said Adrian Gombart, an LPI principal investigator and associate professor in the OSU College of Science.
 “Their synergy with vitamin D to increase CAMP gene expression was significant and intriguing.
 It’s a pretty interesting interaction.”

-Resveratrol has been the subject of dozens of studies for a range of possible benefits, from improving cardiovascular health to fighting cancer and reducing inflammation.
+Resveratrol has been the subject of dozens of studies for a range of possible benefits, from improving cardiovascular health to reducing inflammation.
 This research is the first to show a clear synergy with vitamin D that increased CAMP expression by several times, scientists said.

 The CAMP gene itself is also the subject of much study, as it has been shown to play a key role in the “innate” immune system, or the body’s first line of defence and ability to combat bacterial infection.
 The innate immune response is especially important as many antibiotics increasingly lose their effectiveness.

 A strong link has been established between adequate vitamin D levels and the function of the CAMP gene, and the new research suggests that certain other compounds may play a role as well.

 Stilbenoids are compounds produced by plants to fight infections, and in human biology appear to affect some of the signalling pathways that allow vitamin D to do its job, researchers said.
 It appears that combining these compounds with vitamin D has considerably more biological impact than any of them would separately.